Estate Planning for Your Blended Family

 Other couples plan so that the surviving spouse inherits all of the assets regardless of their source and agree that the children will benefit, equally or in some other proportion, only after the death of the second spouse.
 While this plan will satisfy the goal of financially providing for the surviving spouse, it is important to understand that your spouse will be able to change or alter his or her estate plan after your death, thereby effectively disinheriting your children.
 While you might trust that your spouse will carry out your wishes, remember that other influences may alter the plan, such as: the subsequent remarriage of the surviving spouse, a disruption of the relationship between the survivor and the children of the deceased spouse, illness or incapacity of the survivor, gifting by the survivor, etc.

 The most important thing to remember is that your plan must be tailored to meet your individual needs and goals.
-To accomplish this, it is important to select an attorney who is familiar with intricate estate planning strategies to assist you in establishing a sound and effective plan which will serve the needs of your blended family.
+To accomplish this, it is important to select an estate planning attorney who is familiar with intricate estate planning strategies to assist you in establishing a sound and effective plan which will serve the needs of your blended family.